-Estimated interest on long-term debt is based on the anticipated loan balances for future periods calculated against current fixed and variable interest rates
+Estimated interest on long-term debt is based on the anticipated loan balances for future periods calculated against current fixed and variable interest rates.

 We adopted FASB ASC 740-10-25 - Income Taxes - Uncertain Tax Positions on January 1, 2007.
 As of adoption, the total amount of gross unrecognized tax benefits for uncertain tax positions was \$12.5 million increasing to \$13.7 million, to \$14.5 million, and to \$15.3 million as of December 31, 2007, 2008, and 2009, respectively.
-As of December 31 2010, the gross unrecognized tax benefit increased to \$20.6 million, as a result of having settled our Tax Audit/Litigation case (see Note 19 - Commitments and Contingencies to our 2012 Consolidated Financial Statements).
-As of December 31, 2011, the gross unrecognized tax benefit increased to \$4.1 million largely because the Tax Audit/Litigation matter is no longer in the nature of an uncertain tax position governed by FASB ASC 740-10-25, but is a fixed and determinable tax liability.
-As of December 31, 2012, the gross unrecognized tax benefit increased to \$5.3 million.
-We do not expect a significant tax payment related to the \$5.3 million in uncertain tax positions within the next 12 months.
+As of December 31 2010, the gross unrecognized tax benefit increased to \$20.6 million, substantially as a result of having settled our Tax Audit/Litigation case (see Note 19 - Commitments and Contingencies to our 2013 Consolidated Financial Statements).
+As of December 31, 2011, the gross unrecognized tax benefit decreased to \$4.1 million largely because the Tax Audit/Litigation matter is no longer in the nature of an uncertain tax position governed by FASB ASC 740-10-25, but is a fixed and determinable tax liability.
+As of December 31, 2012 and 2013, the gross unrecognized tax benefit was \$5.3 million and \$4.0 million, respectively.
+We do not expect a significant tax payment related to the \$4.0 million in uncertain tax positions within the next 12 months.